Jeanette Epps

-Jeanette Jo Epps (born November 3, 1970) is an American aerospace engineer and NASA astronaut.
-Epps received both her M. S. and Ph.D degrees in aerospace engineering from the University of Maryland, where she was part of the rotor-craft research group and was a NASA GSRP Fellow.
+Jeanette Jo Epps (born November 3, 1970) is an American aerospace engineer and retired NASA astronaut.
+Epps received both her M. S. and Ph.D. degrees in aerospace engineering from the University of Maryland, where she was part of the rotor-craft research group and was a NASA GSRP Fellow.
 She was chosen for the 20th class of NASA astronauts in 2009, graduating in 2011.
-Epps currently serves as a member of the ISS Operations Branch and has completed analog astronaut missions, including NEEMO 18 and CAVES 19.
+She served as a member of the ISS Operations Branch and completed analog astronaut missions, including NEEMO 18 and CAVES 19.
 She is the second woman and first African-American woman to have participated in CAVES.
+She was part of the SpaceX Crew-8 mission that spent 235 days in space and 232 days on the ISS from launch on March 4, 2024 to return to Earth on October 25, 2024.

 Early life and education

 Jeanette Epps was born in Syracuse, New York, one of seven children born to Henry and Luberta (née Jackson) Epps, Mississippians who moved to Syracuse as part of the Great Migration.
 She and her twin sister Janet excelled in math and science.
-She graduated from Corcoran High School in Syracuse and earned a B.S. degree from Le Moyne College and an M.S. and a Ph.D degree in aerospace engineering from the University of Maryland.
+She graduated from Corcoran High School in Syracuse and earned a B.S. degree in physics from Le Moyne College and an M.S. and a Ph.D. degree in aerospace engineering from the University of Maryland.

 Early research and career

-While pursuing her M.S. and Ph.D at the University of Maryland, Epps was awarded a NASA GRSP Fellowship and went on to publish many academic works which have been highly cited.
+While pursuing her M.S. in Aerospace Engineering and Ph.D in Aerospace, Aeronautical and Astronautical/Space Engineering at the University of Maryland, Epps was awarded a NASA GRSP Fellowship and went on to publish many academic works which have been highly cited.
 Her research was focused in the area of materials engineering, which included comprehensive testing of composite swept-tip beams, comparison of analytical models with experimental results for shape memory alloys, and use of shape memory alloy actuators for tracking helicopter rotor blades in-flight.

 After graduating, Epps worked in research at Ford Motor Company, then as a Technical Intelligence Officer with the Central Intelligence Agency.
 Her work at the Ford Motor Company, resulted in a provisional patent involving the application of magnetostrictive actuators to reduce vibrations in the suspension control arms, and later, a US patent for detection of the location of a frontal collision in an automobile.
 She worked at the CIA for seven years, including deployments to Iraq.
+Before becoming an astronaut, her role at the CIA was a Technical Intelligence Officer.